Bedridden: Complications

 Being bedridden leads to many complications such as loss of muscle strength and endurance.
 Contractures, osteoporosis from disuse and the degeneration of joints can occur.
-Being confined to bed can add to the likelihood of developing an increased heart rate, decreased cardiac output, hypotension, and thromboembolism.
+Being confined to bed can add to the likelihood of developing an increased heart rate, decreased cardiac output, hypertension, and thromboembolism.
 People with disabilities who are bedridden are at risk for developing pressure sores.
 Those who are bedridden are at risk in a house fire due to their lack of mobility.
 Showering can become impossible.
 Bedsores develop if a person spends most or all of the day in bed without changing position Being confined to bed may result in a person remaining passive and withdrawn.
 The ability to transfer to a chair and the negative attitudes of caregivers is associated with continued confinement to bed and reduction of such requests.
 Those who are confined to bed have risks related to falls.
 Falling from a bed can result in injury.